 Research what markets might have a demand for your products or services.
 The cost of moving to new areas can be offset by an increase in sales.

-An accountant or consulting firm can carry out a detailed review of the expenses and income of your business.
-Thus, they can point out specific high costs that could be reduced, or give reasons that explain the decrease in your income.
+An accountant or consulting firm can carry out a detailed review of your business’s expenses and income.
+Thus, they can point out specific high costs that could be reduced or give reasons that explain the decrease in your income.

 Products or services with higher profit margins are the most important for your business.
 You must concentrate all your efforts on them.
 Others, on the contrary, can be a burden to your finances.

-Identify the products or services that don’t contribute to your business, study whether it is feasible to improve them, or if simply removing them is a better choice.
+Identify the products or services that don’t contribute to your business, study whether it is feasible to improve them or if simply removing them is a better choice.
 If you have a restaurant, you can do a menu audit.